nhatcher/ariana-lua/README.md

 DESCRIPTION
 -----------

-Ariana-Lua (name probably will change!) is a research project and the goal is to reach a proof of concept by Feb 2020.
+Ariana-Lua (name probably will change!) is a research project.

 The idea is to have the Lua scripting language to plot mathematical functions in the browser.